n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Uses Linux  Pipe implementation.
 Peaks out at 1,065,000 Addresses a second Benchmark 4X  E7-4830 Processor 50 threads.
 Uses Address File.
-Can search a few Million address Compressed anb Uncompressed With no siginificant slow down.
+Can search a few Million address Compressed and Uncompressed With no siginificant slow down.
 See Example Bitcoin address File.
 Also Can notify with Text message.

 Issues